cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/builders/tables/TableColumn.rst

 .. java:type:: public interface TableColumn

-   An interface that represents a column of a table generated using a \ :java:ref:`TableBuilder`\ .
+   An interface that represents a column of a table generated using a \ :java:ref:`Table`\ .

    :author: Manoel Campos da Silva Filho